yslianTim/rhbm_gem/docs/developer/architecture/command-architecture.md

 5. bind the subcommand callback to `CommandBase::Execute()`
 6. convert `Execute() == false` into `CLI::RuntimeError(1)` so command failure reaches the process exit code

-This is the entire built-in registration path.
-There is no secondary registry hidden elsewhere.
+There is no secondary registration path hidden elsewhere.

 ### 3.2 Built-in command catalog

-Built-in CLI commands are defined centrally in `BuiltInCommandCatalog()`. `Application` iterates that catalog directly and creates one CLI subcommand per descriptor.
+Built-in commands are defined centrally in `BuiltInCommandCatalog()`.
+The declarations live in `src/core/BuiltInCommandCatalogInternal.hpp`, not under `include/`.

 The built-in manifest order is generated from the built-in command catalog: